Focus Skills are now available in Spanish

 So, what’s new?
 Renaissance is proud to announce that Focus Skills are now available in the Star Spanish learning progression within the Star software.

-We know that teachers are often tasked with cover more skills than realistically possible, and essential skills are often co-mingled with non-essential skills.
+We know that teachers are often tasked with covering more skills than realistically possible, and essential skills are often co-mingled with non-essential skills.
 Identifying Focus Skills is really a way to help educators prioritize which skills they should focus on teaching.

-Just like our English learning progression, Star Spanish learning progressions* are empirically validated, aligned to state standards, pinpoint the skills students are ready to work on next, and now identify Focus Skills.
+Just like our English learning progressions, Star Spanish learning progressions* are empirically validated, aligned to state standards, pinpoint the skills students are ready to work on next, and now identify Focus Skills.
 For K–12 students taking Star Spanish assessments, educators will not only see the skills students are ready to work on based on their Star scaled score, but they will also be able to quickly identify Focus Skills—the skills that are critical to providing the greatest return in terms of student growth.

 *For all Star users, except for those in Texas and California, the Star Spanish learning progression is standards–agnostic.
 (Texas: The Spanish learning progression is aligned to the Texas TEKS Spanish.
 California: The Spanish learning progression is aligned to the California Common Core en Español.)